-- 1. To consider and adopt (a) the audited financial statement of the Company for the financial year ended March 31, 2021, the reports of the Board of Directors and Auditors thereon; and (b)the audited consolidated financial statement of the Company for the financial year ended March 31, 2021 and the report of Auditors thereon and in this regard, to consider and if thought fit, to pass with or without modification(s), the following resolutions as Ordinary Resolutions: - a.
-"RESOLVED THAT the audited financial statement of the Company for the financial year ended March 31, 2021 and the reports of the Board of Directors and Auditors thereon, as circulated to the members be and is hereby considered and adopted". - b.
-"RESOLVED THAT the audited consolidated financial statement of the Company for the financial year ended March 31, 2021 and the report of Auditors thereon, as circulated to the members be and is hereby considered and adopted". - 2.
-To reappoint Mr. Siddharth Vasudevan Moorthy (DIN: 02504124), as Director who retires by rotation and in this regard, to consider and if thought fit, to pass with or without modification(s) the following resolution as Ordinary Resolution:
+- 1. To consider and adopt (a) the audited financial statements of the Company for the financial year ended March 31, 2022, the reports of the Board of Directors and Auditors thereon; and (b)the audited consolidated financial statements of the Company for the financial year ended March 31, 2022 and the report of Auditors thereon and in this regard, to consider and if thought fit, to pass with or without modification(s), the following resolutions as an Ordinary Resolutions: - a.
+"RESOLVED THAT the audited financial statements of the Company for the financial year ended March 31, 2022 and the reports of the Board of Directors and Auditors thereon, as circulated to the members be and is hereby considered and adopted". - b.
+"RESOLVED THAT the audited consolidated financial statements of the Company for the financial year ended March 31, 2022 and the report of Auditors thereon, as circulated to the members be and is hereby considered and adopted". - 2.
+To reappoint Mrs. Sowmya Aditya Iyer (DIN: 06470039), as Director who retires by rotation and in this regard, to consider and if thought fit, to pass with or without modification(s) the following resolution as an Ordinary Resolution:

-"RESOLVED THAT in accordance with the provisions of Section 152 and other applicable provisions of the Companies Act, 2013, Mr. Siddharth Vasudevan Moorthy (DIN: 02504124), who retires by rotation at this meeting, be and is hereby appointed as Director of the Company."
+"RESOLVED THAT in accordance with the provisions of Section 152 and other applicable provisions of the Companies Act, 2013, Mrs. Sowmya Aditya Iyer (DIN: 06470039), who retires by rotation at this meeting, and being eligible offers herself for re-appointment be and is hereby appointed as Director of the Company, liable to retire by rotation."